 The layer on top of the copper foil is called the soldermask layer.
 This layer gives the PCB its green (or, at SparkFun, red) color.
 It is overlaid onto the copper layer to insulate the copper traces from accidental contact with other metal, solder, or conductive bits.
 This layer helps the user to solder to the correct places and prevent solder jumpers.

-In the example above green solder mask is applied to the majority of the PCB, covering up the small traces but leaving the the silver rings and SMD pads exposed so they can be soldered to.
+In the example below, the green solder mask is applied to the majority of the PCB, covering up the small traces but leaving the silver rings and SMD pads exposed so they can be soldered to.